Incompatible Filesystem Settings on Host vs. Image

 build host and image target.
 We know about the following

-settings that causes an incompatible filesystem which
+settings that cause an incompatible filesystem, which

 will not be able to be used on boot: